astrahalora/a-la-tarantazza/README.md

 - product pages with filter by excluding allergen of choice and search by name
 - search performed through filtered products, not all, if allergen filter applied
 - can add to cart from this view if product is in stock
+- has button to access view of product details

 ![products](https://images2.imgbox.com/13/81/zV7lsaoe_o.jpg)